-The integrity of the VaR model is tested against daily profit or loss and reported to APRA quarterly.
+The integrity of the VaR model is tested against daily hypothetical and actual trading outcomes (profit and loss) and reported to APRA quarterly.

 10.1.4 Macro Economic Linkage Model

 MEL scenarios are large, simultaneous, 'worst case' movements in global markets.
 The MEL scenarios consider very large movements in a number of markets at once, based on Macquarie's understanding of the economic linkages between markets.
 The MEL scenarios reflect a market 'shock' or 'gap' as opposed to a sustained deterioration.